mehulfollytobevice/genre_classification/README.md

 # Judging Books By Their Cover

-- Welcome to the **Judging Books By Their Cover** repository.
+- This repository contains the code for the **Judging Books By Their Cover** project.
-- Using this project, we can tell which genres a book belongs to based on its description.
-- This project uses transfer learning and NLP to accomplish the above mentioned task.
+- This project aims to create a multi-label classification system capable of predicting the genres of a book.
+- The task mentioned above is accomplished with the help of transfer learning and NLP.

+## :question: Problem Statement
+In the past decade, online bookstores/ e-commerce websites have taken over traditional bookstores.
+Most people now order their books online.
+In such a scenario, e-bookstores face the challenge of effectively organizing the books according to parameters like genres, ratings, user votes, etc. Each book can belong to multiple genres and appeal to different people.
+The task is to create a system that can predict the genres of a book based on its description and help in the effective organization of data.

 ## 📝 Description
 - Multi-Label Classification refers to the problem of identifying the categories for input data that may belong to multiple categories simultaneously.
 There may be more than one label for the input data, or there may be no matching labels at all.
 This approach is excellent for problems like genre classification, where each input text represents a unique blend of different genres.
 Furthermore, the flexibility of this approach allows us to take care of situations where the input data does not belong to any of the categories in the dataset.
 This saves us from generating wrong predictions which can be misleading or harmful.